pythonanywhere/help_pages/articles/CustomDomains.md

-If you have a paid account on PythonAnywhere, you can set up websites on a custom domain -- that is, a domain that is not `your-username.pythonanywhere.com`
+If you have a paid account on PythonAnywhere, you can set up websites on a custom domain -- that is, a domain that is not `your-username.pythonanywhere.com`.

+> If you don't own a domain name of your own and want to have a second website as
+> a subdomain of our domain, check out our help page on [Using Custom PythonAnywhere Subdomains](/pages/CustomPythonAnywhereSubdomains).

-There are three steps
+There are three steps to getting a site running on your own custom domain:

   1. (if you haven't already), purchase a domain name from a [domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar).
   1. Create a new entry on the [Web tab](https://www.pythonanywhere.com/web_app_setup) for your new domain